Pricing/Shipping Changes

 In general, since the Covid epidemic, prices of green coffee have increased about 50%.

-Recently, in the last month or two, the coffee market has made a another drastic price increase.
+Recently, late 2024 and early 2025 the coffee market made another drastic price increase.
 Many of our coffees have increased another 50-70%. yes. truthfully.
 It is crazy.
 And, unfortunately, the Indonesian coffees, which are low acid, are the most expensive coffees we are purchasing at the moment.
+As of July, coffee prices are now stabilizing and even dropping some but the tariffs are starting to roll in which is keeping the cost of coffee high.

 This price increase is further compounded by the fact that coffee shrinks approximately 20% during the roasting process.
 Meaning, if we put 10 pounds into a roaster the coffee will weigh 8 pounds after roasting.
 But, we need to base the coffee price on the original 10 pounds that we paid for.
 As coffee prices increase, the 20% increases exponentially.
 For example: if a coffee costs $1.00 unroasted it would cost $1.20 after roasting.
 If the coffee costs $3.00 unroasted it would cost $3.60 after roasting and so on.